StudioEtrange/mambo/NOTES.md

             * set uid and gid option with the current user which will run mambo
     * Sample of /etc/fstab file with NAS user/password into a /root/.smbcredentials file
         `//NAS/folder/ebooks        /mnt/EBOOKS        cifs    nobrl,credentials=/root/.smbcredentials,uid=me,gid=me,file_mode=0777,dir_mode=0777,iocharset=utf8   0       0 `
+    * For better result when using Calibre desktop version when using a Samba from a Synology NAS : File Service > SMB > disable oppotunistic locking and set SMB2 as minimal protocol

 ### Game Streaming